 Users of open software sometimes need the programs to perform some very important tasks.
 They can rely on programmers modifying the source code to meet the future demands of users.

 This ensures that the open software remains stable, consistent, and relevant for a very long time.
 It is because it functions under a standard of regular upgrades and updates by programmers.

 #6: Better Security:

-This makes these softwares much more secure than the Proprietary Softwares.
-The Proprietary have vulnerabilities that their authors may not be aware of.
+This makes these much more secure than the Proprietary.
+The commercial software have vulnerabilities that their authors may not be aware of.

-An software with open source can only get better.
+A project with source open can only get better.
 This is because as so many programmers have access to the source code.
 And they work on making the software better.

 Indeed, these open softwares may be the creation of a person or group of people.
 But everyone is owner, as you can chip in and improve the software.